AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/multi_language_development.rst

     [, [External_Name =>] external_name_string_expression]
     [, [Link_Name =>] link_name_string_expression]);

 As you can see, the parameters correspond to the individual aspects :ada:`Convention`, :ada:`External_Name`, and :ada:`Link_Name`.
 When using aspects you don't need to say which Ada entity you're applying the aspects to, because the aspects are part of the entity declaration syntax.
-Here, the pragma is distinct from the declaration so we must specify what's being imported or exported via the :ada:`Entity` parameter.
+In contrast, the pragma is distinct from the declaration so we must specify what's being imported or exported via the :ada:`Entity` parameter.
 That's the declared Ada name, in other words.
 Note that both the :ada:`External_Name` and :ada:`Link_Name` parameters are optional.

 Here's that same built-in function, using the pragma to import it: